 The Accreditation Process

 In order to obtain Accreditation, an analyst must participate in one of the ICCP’s periodic exercises involving the petrographic analysis of samples.
 Entering a program requires the analysis of a set of samples (6 in the case of SCAP and DOMVR and 2 blends in the case of CBAP) which are selected from a pool of samples supplied by members to the Co-ordinator of each program and cover a wide range of age, type and rank.
 The identity of the samples used is not revealed and the samples are given a code known only to the Co-ordinator.
 Data submitted by each petrographer are assessed as outlined in Statistical Evaluation in Detail.
 If the statistical criteria are satisfied, then the petrographer is awarded Accreditation in the ICCP’s corresponding Accreditation Program.
 For SCAP and DOMVR, two samples are analysed in successive Accreditation exercises and for CBAP one blend.
-Samples are provided to participants as either prepared grain mounts or as samples to an appropriate size with a minimum of fines.
+Samples are provided to participants ground to an appropriate size with a minimum of fines.
 The use of granular samples incorporates a test of preparation techniques as well as analytical techniques.

-Preparation and polish of the mounted and unmounted samples, and the random reflectance and maceral group analyses are performed according to ISO Standards 7404-2, -3 and -5 for SCAP and CBAP, and ASTM D7708-11 for DOMVR.
+Preparation and polish of the samples, and the random reflectance and maceral group analyses are performed according to ISO Standards 7404-2, -3 and -5 for SCAP and CBAP, and ASTM D7708-11 for DOMVR.
 Additional and unambiguous instructions as to the performance of the analyses and reporting of the results are provided.